-Medicaid will use the revised cost comparison methodology to pay TPL claims for non-LAHIPP recipients with primary insurance.
-TPL claims will be processed by the primary payer, and TPL payment amount will be applied just as the primary payer indicates on the EOB.
+Medicaid will use a comparison methodology to pay TPL claims for non-LAHIPP recipients with primary insurance.
+TPL claims must be processed by the primary payer, and TPL payment amount will be applied just as the primary payer indicates on the EOB.
 If there is only a total TPL amount on the EOB, "spend down" methodology will continue to be utilized.
 The payment will be made based on the lesser of: